MatteoDelliRocioli/telemetry/README.md

 - use string.format() statement to compose log strings and avoid string.replace() and concatenation composing and formatting log strings
 - support a configurable limit for strings that are written to the log

-other strategies can be implemented in the future to further reduce perfomrance impact and still allow complete visibility of application flow for debugging, troubleshooting and reverse engineering purposes.
+other strategies can be implemented in the future to further control perfomrance impact and still allow complete visibility of application flow for debugging, troubleshooting and reverse engineering purposes.

 # Previous versions and support for System Diagnostics Trace Listeners
-Current version of Diginsight telemetry provide support for Both __.Net Log providers__ and DotNet __Systen Diagnostics listeners__.
+Current version of Diginsight telemetry provide support for Both __.Net Log providers__ and DotNet __Systen Diagnostics listeners__.<br>
 The current document focused on using telemetry with __.Net Log providers__.<br><br>

 [README.V1.md](Readme.v1.md) describes how to use Diginsight telemetry with standard DotNet __Systen Diagnostics listeners__.